Ohtuproju2021syksy/Discord-Bot-better/documentation/commands/unhide.md

 - :heavy_check_mark: This command has cooldown (course specific).
 - :x: All members can use this command.

-Note: User can join a unhidden course with /join command and invitation.
+Note: The user can join the public course with the /join command and an invitation.